 Uses for an Electric Heating Pad

 Electric heating pads can be used in many ways from personal heater for cold winter nights to making yogurt.
-This is a guide about uses for an electric heating pad
+This is a page about uses for an electric heating pad

 I know a lot of my friends work in a cold, drafty office and they are always "freezing" at work.
 I have a very simple and heartwarming idea.
 I keep a heating pad at work and it works wonders for any aches, pains, or simply cold/chilly feet.
 It's easily out of view plugged in under my desk or sometimes draped over the back of my office chair with a sweater over it.